 - limit the application of restrictions to rules relating to qualifying holdings to cases where investments are made out of funds first raised after particular dates (see VCM58040), or

-- direct that the use of money directly or indirectly raised by a ‘further issue’ of shares is temporarily disregarded for the purpose of the 70% qualifying holdings condition and the 30% or 70% eligible shares condition (see VCM54170).
+- direct that the use of money directly or indirectly raised by a ‘further issue’ of shares is temporarily disregarded for the purpose of the 70% qualifying holdings condition (80% for accounting periods starting on or after 6 April 2019) and the 30% or 70% eligible shares condition (see VCM54170).

 In the first case the VCT will need to be able to demonstrate that investments that fail to satisfy the more restrictive rule were acquired with money raised by an issue of shares that took place before a certain date (or acquired with funds that were ultimately derived from the investment of such money).